Zonz-Ly/Surfox/README.md

 ## **Installation**

 ### **Download**
-Click the green "<>Code▾" button in the top-right corner and select "Download ZIP."
+Click the green "<>Code▾" button in the top-right corner and select "Download ZIP".

 ### **On Windows:**
 1. **config.js** → `Installation directory/`